-You may have heard comments in a classroom like "find your edge" and "push your limit" juxtaposed with contradictory statements like "listen to your body."
+You may have heard instructions in a classroom like "find your edge" and "push your limit" juxtaposed with contradictory statements like "listen to your body."
 What the heck does that even mean?
-If you're a musician with wrist issues or shoulder issues, those comments are not helpful, and don't help to find individual limits.
-In addition, a majority of traditional yoga poses will put extra weight on the wrists (in extension, no less), and put the shoulders into extreme ranges of motion.
-There is often a praising of people who can do the "hard poses" which often demand a lot of flexibility, which shouldn't really be the "goal."
+If you're a musician with wrist issues or shoulder issues, those comments are confusing, especially when there aren’t a range of options in different poses.
+In addition, a majority of traditional yoga poses will put extra weight on the wrists (in extension, no less), and put the shoulders into wide ranges of motion.
+There is often a praising of people who can do the "hard poses" which often demand a lot of flexibility, often in extreme ranges, which shouldn't really be the "goal."
 I've been in many a yoga class in which a difficult backbend series was called out, and the most bendy person was used as an example for what You or I might achieve if we work hard.
-Not necessarily true, and not necessarily in line with my goals as a movement practitioner.
-For that reason, I've been re-evaluating my yoga practice and changing how I teach movement and yoga.
-I no longer seek out intense yoga classes, and rarely take dynamic and hot room classes.
+This is not necessarily true, and not necessarily in line with my goals as a movement practitioner.
+For that reason, I've been re-evaluating my yoga practice and changing how I teach movement and yoga over the last few years.
+I no longer seek out intense, end-range glorifying yoga classes, and I have a lot less attachment to specific complex poses.
+I'm happy to never be the "demo" body for deep or complex poses, and I'd rather do my own thing in the back.
 I love slow, down-regulating practices, that allow me to mindfully move with my body.
 I also do other movement practices besides yoga, and don't expect yoga to be a complete body workout/movement plan.
 Here are some considerations for starting yoga or just rethinking your yoga practice.